amoechsin/CleanDataProjectFinal/codeBook.md

 ### Codebook

-This codebook tells will describe the data and preparation on tidying the data set for final analysis to output the "Tidy Data set"
+This codebook tells will describe the data and preparation on tidying the data set for final analysis to output the Tidy Data set

 ## Datasets used